Blubell26/giuliapacciotti.com/_posts/08-09-2026-being-is-enough.md

 I notice this most clearly with my son.
 When I don’t have the ability to just watch my son build something out of sticks for twenty straight minutes without some part of me wondering what I should be doing instead, I know I need to stop and being.

 When he is deep in something, building an elaborate structure out of whatever is lying around, narrating a story only he can follow, there is a version of me that used to feel a small itch of impatience watching it.
 Some part of me had been trained to see unstructured time as time lost or not yet justified.
-That itch is exactly what I do not want to hand him.
-I do not want him to grow up needing to justify his afternoons.
+That itch is exactly what I refused to hand him.
+I didn’t want him to grow up needing to justify his afternoons.
 I do not want his sense of being allowed to exist to depend on a running tally of what he has accomplished that day.

 The world is loud about wanting your attention, and a mind that has already been trained to associate worth with productivity is an easy mind to steal attention from, because it is already looking for the next thing to chase.